-Are you tired of endless rows and columns of apps on your iPhone's home screen?
-Before iOS 14, your only option was to hide apps inside of folders, uninstall them entirely, or use some sort of elaborate workaround.
+Are you tired of endless rows and columns of apps on your home screen?
+Before iOS 14, your only option was to hide apps in folders, uninstall them, or use some sort of elaborate workaround.
 You could hide a few stock apps easily enough, but that's it.
-Now, in the latest version of iOS, you can hide entire home screen pages and still access the apps in one convenient drawer.
+Now, in the latest version of iOS, you can hide apps for real, and even hide entire home screen pages, and still access the apps in one convenient drawer.

 The new drawer is called "App Library" and is exclusive to Apple's iOS 14 update, as well as any iOS versions that may follow.
 Every single app installed on your iPhone is contained with the App Library drawer, so you can hide home screen pages full of apps without any problems since you can still access those apps in the drawer, via Search, and in other places.

 - Don't Miss: 200+ New Features & Changes in iOS 14 for iPhone

 Each app is organized into predetermined categories (or collections, or sections, if you prefer) created and maintained by iOS itself.
 There are two categories up top that update automatically to give you quick access to apps you'll want to use right then or apps you've recently installed.
 The remaining collections are intelligently ordered based on your overall app usage.
 There's even a search bar at the top of App Library to find apps even faster if you don't want to browse.

 - How the 'Suggestions' Category Works

 - How the 'Recently Added' Category Works

 - How the Rest of the Categories Work

 - Viewing All Apps Within a Category